 App Container Lifecycle

-This topic describes the lifecycle of an app container for Cloud Foundry (CF) deployments running on the Diego architecture.
+This topic describes the lifecycle of an app container for Pivotal Web Services (PWS) deployments running on the Diego architecture.

 The app deployment process involves uploading, staging, and starting the app in a container.
 Your app must successfully complete each of these phases within certain time limits.
 The default time limits for the phases are as follows:

 - Upload: 15 minutes

 - Start: 60 seconds

 Note: Your administrator can change these defaults.
 Check with your administrator for the actual time limits set for app deployment.

 If an app instance crashes, PWS automatically restarts it by rescheduling the instance on another container three times.
 After three failed restarts, PWS waits thirty seconds before attempting another restart.
 The wait time doubles each restart until the ninth restart, and remains at that duration until the 200th restart.
 After the 200th restart, PWS stops trying to restart the app instance.

 Certain operator actions require restarting VMs with containers hosting app instances.
 For example, an operator who updates stemcells or installs a new version of PWS must restart all the VMs in a deployment.